 Posted by Greg Thomas, Pricing Research Director at Pricing Solutions.

 Many commodity prices seem to be starting to inflate again.
-Wheat in particular has shot up over 25% (see The Economist August 7th 2010 pp94).
+Wheat, in particular, has shot up over 25% (see The Economist August 7th 2010 pp94).
 Wheat is an important input into numerous food products and will likely impact process food prices at retail in the coming year.
-Other important processed food inputs such as sugar, corn and soybeans have all increased 10-20% in the past few months.
+Other important processed food inputs such as sugar, corn, and soybeans have all increased 10-20% in the past few months.

 A few years ago when commodity prices and oil prices inflated rapidly a number of our clients struggled with passing these costs on to their retail customers.
 Many reacted too late and had their margin pinched as they had committed to a list price a year in advance.
 Most did not have any consumer insight on how increased retail prices may impact their portfolio of products.
 Thus they made ‘across the board’ price changes.
-More targeted price changes to low price sensitive and low margin SKUs can potentially have a better return to the portfolio then a ‘across the board’ price change.
+More targeted price changes to low price sensitive and low margin SKUs can potentially have a better return to the portfolio than an ‘across the board’ price change.

 Planning for 2011 is likely beginning and a period of input inflation is likely developing.
 Therefore plan carefully and allow yourself some options to adjust list prices if input costs continue to inflate.

 Greg Thomas, Director of Research